 Where to stay in Cozumel on a budget?

 To save some cash, you’ll want to stay in the center of Cozumel.
-There are numerous Airbnbs, guesthouses, and shared accommodations here.
+There are numerous apartments, guesthouses, and shared accommodations here.

 The accommodations are more affordable in Centro, yet many of them offer great value for money — such as Stingray Villa where we stayed.